 The main barrier is that the need exceeds our current capacity.
-While the need grows, funding remains static.
+While the need grows, funding remains static and the dramatic increase in housing costs has made it difficult to retain attorneys.
+The recent increase in funding is helping to address retention but is insufficient to increase staffing.
 Strategies for addressing this barrier have been to maintain clinics that utilize pro bono (volunteer) attorneys to help a group of older adults at a time, to emphasize preventative education, and to identify new funding sources that can increase the provider's capacity.

 However, many older adults need additional help to follow through on the legal advice given or to gather the evidence needed to pursue the appeal.
-The San Mateo County Elder Abuse and Dependent Adult Protection Team (EDAPT) program has offered some support when elder abuse is suspected.
-Additionally, barriers exist for serving older adults who live alone or are isolated, immigrants or older adults who speak a language other than English, and those who are extremely low-income.
+Many older adults need additional help to follow through on the legal advice given or to gather the evidence needed to pursue legal remedies.
+The San Mateo County Elder Abuse and Dependent Adult Protection Team (EDAPT) program has offered some support when elder abuse is suspected, and increased coordination helps provide support.

+Additionally, barriers exist for serving older adults who live alone or are isolated. immigrants or older adults who speak a language other than English, and those who are extremely low-income.
 Barriers for these older adults include literacy levels/education, having little or no social support systems, and language/lack of understanding of the service system or how to navigate the service system.
+These older adults contend with low literacy levels/ education, little or no social support systems, and/or a lack of understanding of the service system or how to navigate the service system.
 Strategies to overcome these barriers include: ensuring that the program outreach material is written at a level that clients can understand, using Legal Aid's LIBRE project to outreach to this population to help them access legal services, and when appropriate, providing home visits and telephone appointments.
-The LIBRE (Linking Immigrants to Benefits, Resources, and Education) project assists immigrant individuals and families living in San Mateo County to access safety net benefits, such as Medi-Cal, CalFresh, CalWORKs, and Social Security/SSI.
+The LIBRE (Linking Immigrants to Benefits.
+Resources, and Education) project to outreach to this population to help them access legal services, and hiring bi-lingual staff. assists immigrant individuals and families living in San Mateo County to access safety net benefits, such as Medi-Cal, CalFresh, CalWORKs, and Social Security/SSI.
 Legal Aid plans to incorporate systemic advocacy with local agencies to address policies that create additional barriers to accessing safety net benefits.